-Jim Leffew was appointed as our President in December 2021, and then to our Chief Executive Officer on July 22, 2022.
+Jim Leffew was appointed as our President in December 2021, and then to our Chief Executive Officer on July 22, 2022, Mr. Leffew resigned from both position on March 6, 2024.
 Mr. Leffew served as the Senior Vice President, Manufacturing of Maverick Boat Group, Inc. from September 1999 until April 2021, where he was responsible for overseeing manufacturing operations and over 450 direct employees at a company with over \$125 million in sales.
 Prior to joining Maverick Boat Group, Inc., from September 1994 to September 1999 he was a Facilities Director at the Harbor Branch Oceanographic Institution where he directed all construction and maintenance needs for an over 500,000 square foot mixed-use space and managed a budget exceeding \$5 million a year.
 Mr. Leffew received his Bachelor of Science in Mechanical Engineering from the University of Central Florida in July 1987.
 Mr. Leffew's history and experience manufacturing products, budgeting and forecasting and managing direct employees will make him a valuable member of our management.